qinyuanhang/RubyWatirProject/README.md

         2) headline
         3) summary
         4) tag
-    4: articles' tag shoudl match to current filter
+    4: articles' tag shoule match to current filter
-    5: articles who have class "has_img" shoule contain a img tag
+    5: articles who have class "has_img" should contain a img tag
+    6: generate test result report in HTML

 ## Test cases to be implemented
     1: add more filter function tested